 The city has much to offer and see.
 The foods great and the stylish café and restaurants are well worth you inspection, as are the bars and the fun shopping.
 Check out the Kingston markets every Sunday and some of the museums and galleries.

 You won't be alone as many visit our capital.

-Often called the city of churches and home to the Adelaide oval where major cricket matches are held.
+Often called the city of churches and home to the Adelaide Oval where major cricket and Australian Rules Football matches are held.

 Adelaide city strides the Torrens River which flows from the heart of the city and out through the surrounding suburbs and continues to travel for many kilometre.